 - Compostela – is the certificate awarded to pilgrims which you get at the end of the walk if you completed 100 kilometers or about 62 miles.
 You must mention that your goals were spiritual, else you get a plainer certificate

-- Albergues and Refugios – are the accommodation stops for travelers and pilgrims.
+- Albergues and Refugios – are the refuge or hostel accommodation stops for travelers and pilgrims.
 These are mostly church-run and are quite cheap.

 - Credential – is the passport for pilgrims and issued by Camino-friendly organizations.
 Each accommodation has its own stamp which you will receive each night.
 You will need this Credential to be able to stay in the Albergues and Refugios.
 And you need to get a complete record of stamps to get your Compostela.

 - Camino – means road or path.
-Many pilgrims follow this route for religious reasons but recently the Camino has been popular with cyclists and hiking enthusiasts.
+Many people follow the route as a pilgrimage for religious reasons, but recently the Camino has been popular with cyclists and hiking enthusiasts.

 A Brief History Of Camino de Santiago

 In recent years, hikers around the world are reliving Spain’s Camino De Santiago.
 The city of Santiago de Compostela is the heart and destination of the Camino and it is where the name is derived from.

 It is in Spain’s far northwest where legends tell about the martyrdom of Saint James who is buried in the city which then became the rallying point of the Europeans in fighting the Moors during the 8th century.
 History states that the Camino was responsible for the largest movement of people in Europe during the Middle Ages.

 People from all walks of life made their way to Santiago de Compostela where a pilgrim mass and certificate of pilgrimage were believed to ensure their souls will spend less time in purgatory.